 At some point in their college search, many competitive high-school students consider applying to a college under the Early Decision (ED) plan.
 At Dickinson, applying Early Decision is recommended for students who, through careful reflection and research, have identified Dickinson College as their first choice.
 If this is you, consider applying early decision by Nov.
 15 for Early Decision I or Jan.
 15 for Early Decision II.

 We invite you to read about how some of our current students decided on Dickinson in our Why I Chose Dickinson feature.
 If you think you are right for Dickinson and would like to consider applying Early Decision, contact the Dickinson admissions counselor in your region.

-- We want students who have determined that our unique brand of the liberal arts is what they want.
-We’re looking for students who are excited about our global community, being part of our commitment to environmental sustainability and are excited to learn and grow in our collaborative environment.
-We want students who are ready and willing to commit to Dickinson and to productive lives during their college years and beyond.
+- We’re looking for students who are excited about our global community, being part of our commitment to environmental sustainability and are excited to learn and grow in our collaborative environment.
+If you have determined that Dickinson is what you want, apply ED!

 Top 3 Myths about Early Decision

 - Students who apply Early Decision can “slack off” in their academic work during the second semester of their senior year.
 Selective colleges can and do withdraw admission offers from a student if his or her academic performance declines significantly.

 - Students diminish their chances of receiving academic scholarships on the theory that since they already are committed to a college, it will have less incentive to award them scholarships as an inducement to enroll.
 This is not true at Dickinson.
 A student who would have received an academic scholarship in the Early Action or Regular Decision processes will be awarded one in Early Decision.